Computer Memory (RAM)

 I am often called to diagnose PC’s because they are “slow".
 Normally by the time the customer rings me they have been putting up with the computer's slow performance for a while and they are incredibly frustrated.

-A few of the most common causes for a slow computer include not enough memory installed, viruses and having too many apps starting up and running in the background on your Windows PC.
+A few of the most common causes for a slow computer include not enough memory installed, using a mechanical hard drive, viruses and having too many apps starting up and running in the background on your Windows PC.